Alten Solar Power Station: Developers

 The power station is owned by Alten Energías Renovables (Alten Renewable Energy), a European independent power producer with two other solar project developments in Kenya, Kesses 2 and Kopere.

-Alten has notified Kenyan authorities that the French company Voltalia was selected by the owners to carry out the construction as the engineering, procurement and construction (EPC) contractor, as well as the operations and maintenance (O&M) contractor for the plant.
-The power will be sold to electricity distributor Kenya Power and Lighting Company via a 20-year power purchase agreement (PPA).
+Alten notified Kenyan authorities that the French company Voltalia was selected by the owners to carry out the construction as the engineering, procurement and construction (EPC) contractor, as well as the operations and maintenance (O&M) contractor for the plant.
+The power is sold to electricity distributor Kenya Power and Lighting Company via a 20-year power purchase agreement (PPA).